Team Librarian Resources

 Librarians for Gemstone Teams provide research guidance and support and help Gemstone Teams produce excellent, well researched theses.

-Librarians should look at the Gemstone Curriculum, and Four Years At-A-Glance, to learn about the Gemstone coursework in more detail, and to see the timeline of the classes.
+Librarians should look at the Gemstone Curriculum, to learn about the Gemstone coursework in more detail, and the Timeline for Team Success, to see an overview of the program and its requirements.
 Librarians might also want to look at the Thesis Guidelines to get a sense of the final product that students are working toward and the part that our wonderful librarians play in that process.

 Gemstone Librarians provide support for teams in the following ways:

 It is during their sophomore year that teams will conduct their literature review.
 Librarians should meet with the team (or team representative) at least once each semester, to highlight important resources and research techniques to assist in this process.
 Librarians may meet more often with the team (or representative) and can possibly develop a Research Guide.

 Teams are also required to present a Thesis proposal in their sophomore year.
 Librarians should be available to assist with this process and should attend the thesis proposal to offer critiques and advice on next steps.